nguyengiabach1201/Prezen/README.md

 Options:
+  -f, --file <path>    The path to the markdown file to read (Required) --pdf                Export PDF file
+  --pptx               Export PPTX file
-  -f, --file <path>    The path to the markdown file to read (Required) --preview            Enable preview mode with live reload --port <port>        Set the port for review mode -h, --help           Display this help message
+  --preview            Enable preview mode with live reload --port <port>        Set the port for review mode -h, --help           Display this help message
 ```

 The output file will be `${input}.html`.
 Open it in any modern browser to run the presentation.

+## ⚡ Preview & Export

+- **Preview (`--preview`)**: Starts a lightweight preview server with live reload so you can iterate on slides quickly.
+The server watches the source Markdown (and a custom theme file, when used) and notifies connected browsers to reload when the file changes.
+The default port is `3000`; override with `--port <port>`.
+Note: the preview server uses Bun's `Bun.serve`, so run preview via Bun (for example: `bun run src/prezen.js --preview -f slides.md`).

+- **Export to PDF (`--pdf`)**: Renders slides headlessly using Puppeteer at a 1280×720 viewport and writes `${input}.pdf`.
+This creates a print‑ready PDF with background graphics preserved.

+- **Export to PPTX (`--pptx`)**: Creates a `.pptx` by taking high‑resolution screenshots of each slide (via Puppeteer) and embedding them into slides using `pptxgenjs`.
+The result is saved as `${input}.pptx` and works well for sharing or editing in presentation software.

+Both exporters rely on Puppeteer (Chromium) and the `pptxgenjs` library (bundled as dependencies).
+Exports may take a few seconds per slide depending on your machine.

 ## 📝 Markdown & Front‑Matter